IGabrielMT/IGabrielMT/README.md

-# ¡Hola, soy IAN MARTINEZ! 👋
+# Hello, I'm IAN MARTINEZ! 👋

-¡Bienvenido/a a mi perfil de GitHub!
-Soy una persona **proactiva, comprometida y apasionada por la tecnología**, con un enfoque en el aprendizaje constante y la resolución de problemas.
-Me encanta trabajar en equipo y enfrentar nuevos desafíos que me permitan crecer tanto personal como profesionalmente.
-Aquí encontrarás algunos de mis proyectos y contribuciones que reflejan mi pasión por la programación y el desarrollo de software.
+Welcome to my GitHub profile!
+I'm a **proactive, committed, and tech-passionate individual**, focused on continuous learning and problem-solving.
+I love working in teams and tackling new challenges that allow me to grow both personally and professionally.
+Here, you'll find some of my projects and contributions that reflect my passion for programming and software development.

 ---

-## 🚀 **Sobre mí**
+## 🚀 **About Me**

-- 🌱 Actualmente estoy enfocado en fortalecer mis habilidades en **Java**, **programación de sockets**, **manejo de hilos** y **manejo de datos JSON**.
+- 🌱 I'm currently focused on strengthening my skills in **Java**, **socket programming**, **thread management**, and **JSON data handling**.
-- 💡 Me apasiona la **programación web**, y aunque estoy en un nivel bajo, disfruto trabajando con **JavaScript**, **HTML** y **CSS** para crear interfaces atractivas y funcionales.
+- 💡 I'm passionate about **web development**, and although I'm at a beginner level, I enjoy working with **JavaScript**, **HTML**, and **CSS** to create attractive and functional interfaces.
-- 📊 También tengo conocimientos básicos en **bases de datos**, lo que me permite entender y gestionar información de manera eficiente.
+- 📊 I also have basic knowledge of **databases**, which allows me to understand and manage information efficiently.
-- 🎯 Mi objetivo es seguir aprendiendo y contribuir a proyectos innovadores que impacten positivamente en la comunidad.
+- 🎯 My goal is to keep learning and contribute to innovative projects that positively impact the community.

 ---

-## 🛠️ **Habilidades Técnicas**
+## 🛠️ **Technical Skills**

-### **Lenguajes y Tecnologías**
+### **Languages and Technologies**
-- **Java**: Programación orientada a objetos, manejo de hilos, programación de sockets.
+- **Java**: Object-oriented programming, thread management, socket programming.
-- **Manejo de datos**: JSON, estructuras de datos básicas.
+- **Data Handling**: JSON, basic data structures.
-- **Bases de datos**: Conocimientos básicos en diseño y consultas SQL.
+- **Databases**: Basic knowledge of design and SQL queries.
-- **Programación web**: JavaScript, HTML, CSS (nivel básico).
+- **Web Development**: JavaScript, HTML, CSS (beginner level).

-### **Herramientas**
+### **Tools**
-- Git y GitHub para control de versiones.
+- Git and GitHub for version control.
-- IDEs como IntelliJ IDEA, Visual Studio Code.
+- IDEs like IntelliJ IDEA, Visual Studio Code.

 ---

-## 🌟 **Proyectos Destacados**
+## 🌟 **Featured Projects**

-Aquí tienes algunos de los proyectos en los que he trabajado:
+Here are some of the projects I've worked on:

-1. **OVNI**: Un videojuego interactivo con el usuario usando hilos.
+1. **UFO**: An interactive video game using threads.
-2. **Veterinaria**: Una aplicación sencilla para gestionar una base de datos tipo JSON de una Veterinaria mostrando al usuario de manera ordenada.
+2. **Veterinary**: A simple application to manage a JSON-like database for a veterinary clinic, displaying information in an organized way for the user.

-Puedes explorar más en mi repositorio de GitHub. ¡No dudes en clonar, probar y contribuir! 😊
+Feel free to explore more in my GitHub repository.
+Don't hesitate to clone, test, and contribute! 😊

 ---

-## 📫 **¡Conéctate conmigo!**
+## 📫 **Connect with Me!**

-Me encanta colaborar en proyectos interesantes y aprender de otros desarrolladores.
-Si tienes alguna idea o simplemente quieres charlar sobre tecnología, ¡no dudes en contactarme!
+I love collaborating on interesting projects and learning from other developers.
+If you have any ideas or just want to chat about technology, feel free to reach out!

 - **Email**: [iangmartinezt@gmail.com]
 - **LinkedIn**: [https://www.linkedin.com/in/iangmartinezt/]

 ---

-¡Gracias por visitar mi perfil!
-Espero que encuentres algo interesante aquí.
-No olvides dejar una ⭐ si te gusta alguno de mis proyectos. 😄
+Thanks for visiting my profile!
+I hope you find something interesting here.
+Don't forget to leave a ⭐ if you like any of my projects. 😄